Liza-srn/Pricing-Project/README.md

 - Asian: Average price calculation
 - Tunnel: Barrier monitoring and custom payoff structure

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 📧 Contact

-For any questions or feedback, please reach out to [your-email@example.com]
+For any questions or feedback, please reach out to liza.sehrine12@gmail.com .

----
-⭐️ If you find this project useful, please consider giving it a star!